ParthaSBasu/CSV-to-JTable-Viewer/README.md

-CSV to JTable Viewer (Java Swing)
+# CSV to JTable Viewer (Java Swing)

 A Java Swing application that reads a CSV file and displays the data in a scrollable JTable.
+It also builds a `HashMap<String, ArrayList<String>>` from the CSV file, where each key is a column header and the corresponding value is a list of all values under that column.

+---

-## Features
+## ✨ Features

-- Reads data from `.csv` file
+- ✅ Reads CSV file (row-wise)
-- Displays in a well-formatted `JTable`
-- Custom font, borders, and layout
+- ✅ Displays the data using `JTable` with proper fonts, borders, and scrollbars
-- Confirmation dialog on exit
+- ✅ Builds a column-wise `HashMap` with headers as keys
-- Modular and readable code
+- ✅ Modular code: file reading, table display, and data processing separated
+- ✅ Exit confirmation dialog on window close
+- ✅ Graceful handling of file not found

+---

 ## Requirements